openshift/rhc/README.md

 * ruby (1.8.7 or later)
 * rubygems

-Step 1:  Create a domain to under which your applications will live:
+Step 1:  Run the setup command to configure your system:

-    $ rhc domain create -n desirednamespace -l rhlogin
+    $ rhc setup

-The name you choose here will form part of your application's public URL.
+Follow the instructions in setup to set your SSH keys and create a domain.
+The name you choose for your domain will form part of your application's public URL.

 Step 2: Create an OpenShift application:

-    $ rhc app create -l rhlogin -a appname -r /path/to/new/git/repo -t <framework Ex: php-5.3>
+    $ rhc app create -a appname -r /path/to/new/git/repo -t <framework Ex: php-5.3>

-Once that's complete, follow the directions printed at the end of running rhc app create
+Once that's complete, follow the directions printed at the end of running rhc app create.

 ## Making changes to your application